Investigation of the Effect of Thermal-Induced Atomic Motion on the Conductance of Copper Thin Films: Introduction

 Another challenge is the self-heating effect which creates a positive feedback loop, where resistivity induces more Joule heating which further increases resistivity through lattice distortion, inducing signal distortions and impedance in current flow~\cite{plombonInfluencePhononGeometry2006}.
-Therefore, gaining insights into how thermal motion and surface roughness under various temperatures affect the electron transport properties becomes an important topic.
-Some previous work was done to investigate the effect of electron transport properties on roughened Cu thin film surfaces, such as the resistivity change in the thickness of the Cu thin film with one- and two-sided roughness.
-It was found that surface roughness, as well as the thickness of the film, reduces the conductance of the Cu thin film.~\cite{keResistivityThinCu2009a}.
+Experimental work has been done to investigate the temperature dependence of resistivity in bulk and nanowire Cu~\cite{josellSizeDependentResistivityNanoscale2009,matulaElectricalResistivityCopper1979}.
+Gaining insights into how thermal motion and surface roughness under various temperatures affect the electron transport properties is an important direction for research.
+From a fabrication perspective, thermal atomic layer etching has been proposed as a potential strategy to mitigate the impact of surface roughness by enabling more controlled surface smoothing~\cite{georgeProspectsThermalAtomic2016,fischerThermalAtomicLayer2021,gerritsenSurfaceSmoothingAtomic2022}.
+However, a degree of surface roughness is still necessary for reliable bonding to barrier layers.
+Research by others has investigated properties in roughened Cu thin film surfaces, such as how the resistivity changes with the thickness of Cu thin films with one- and two-sided roughness.
+It was found that surface roughness, as well as the thickness of the film, affects the conductance of the Cu thin film~\cite{keResistivityThinCu2009a}.
 Additionally, one recent study has elucidated how bias voltage can somewhat overcome the effect of a defect in Cu thin films.
 This study also showed a trend where barrier layer atoms implanted on the surface exhibit highest conductance when the barrier layer atom is in the same group on the periodic table as Cu~\cite{batzingerComputationalInvestigationElectron2024c}.
 However, these works focused on 0~K structures, while the effect from distortions induced by a thermal environment remains unclear.
-The purpose of this study is to provide such insights and understand the temperature effect on the conductance of Cu by analyzing structures generated from molecular dynamics trajectories and electron transport properties of these structures.
+The purpose of this study is to provide such insights and understand the temperature effect on the conductance of Cu by analyzing structures generated from molecular dynamics trajectories and calculating electron transport properties of these structures.